Health and wellness touch each of us differently. This is one person’s story.

 I felt like she wanted to stuff his behaviors into a box, then sit on top of it.

-In reality, each and every child with autism is so unique and different from what society deems typical.
+In reality, each and every autistic child is so unique and different from what society deems typical.
 You could never fit their beauty and quirkiness into a box.

 We declined her services and found a better fit for our family — for our son.

-I’ve learned from experience that trying to force independence is counterintuitive, whether or not your child has autism.
+I’ve learned from experience that trying to force independence is counterintuitive, whether or not your child is autistic.

 When we push a child, especially one prone to anxiety and rigidity, their natural instinct is to dig their heels in and hold on tighter.

-When we force a child to face their fears, and I mean screaming-on-the-floor petrified, like Whitney Ellenby, the mother who wanted her son with autism to see Elmo, we aren’t actually helping them.
+When we force a child to face their fears, and I mean screaming-on-the-floor petrified, like Whitney Ellenby, the mother who wanted her autistic son to see Elmo, we aren’t actually helping them.

 If I was forced into a room full of spiders, I would probably be able to detach from my brain at some point to cope after about 40 hours of screaming.
 That doesn’t mean I had some kind of breakthrough or success in facing my fears.